-The oil and gas industries in Canada and the US have experienced increased uncertainty in recent years due to concerns over market access, oil price differentials, increased regulation and the worldwide pandemic of COVID-19.
-The Company has a considerable operating presence across both geographies and has taken steps to monitor these uncertainties and right-size operations as needed to reflect expected business activity during the year.
-While the recent increases in oil prices and growing expectations of future demand have increased optimism across the industry, the Company continues to monitor these uncertainties and take prudent actions where appropriate to manage financial risks.
-While the election of a new administration in the US has introduced potential concerns around the future approval of projects, the Company does not believe these regulations would have a significant impact on future cash flows.
+The oil and gas industries in Canada and the US have experienced increased uncertainty in recent years due to concerns over market access, oil price differentials, increased regulation and the ongoing worldwide pandemic of COVID-19.
+The Company has a considerable operating presence across both geographies and has taken steps to monitor these uncertainties and right-size operations as needed to reflect expected business activity in the year and going forward.
+While the recent recovery of oil prices and growing expectations of future demand have increased optimism across the industry, the Company continues to monitor these uncertainties and take prudent actions where appropriate to manage financial risks.